ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 Your containerized apps are hosted on compute hosts that are called worker nodes.
 Worker nodes are managed by the master.
 The communication setup between worker nodes and the master, other services, the Internet, or other private networks depends on how you set up your IBM Cloud infrastructure network.

 First time creating a cluster?
-First, try out the [creating {{site.data.keyword.openshiftshort} clusters tutorial](/docs/openshift?topic=openshift-openshift_tutorial).
+First, try out the [creating OpenShift clusters tutorial](/docs/openshift?topic=openshift-openshift_tutorial).
 Then, come back here when you’re ready to plan out your production-ready clusters.
 {: tip}

 To plan your cluster network setup, first [understand cluster network basics](#plan_basics).
 Then, you can review three potential cluster network setups that are suited to environment-based scenarios, including [running internet-facing app workloads](#internet-facing), [extending an on-premises data center with limited public access](#limited-public), and [extending an on-premises data center on the private network only](#private_clusters).